Registered vs. Certified Dental Assistant

 RDA and CDA Credentials: Are They Worth Pursuing?

 The answer is yes!
 Pursuing professional certification adds value to a dental assistant’s professional skills and a dental clinic’s reputation.
 A study conducted by DANB shows that dental assistants with certification are paid more and tend to have more employer loyalty.
-According to the results of this survey, CDAs holding a certification credential through DANB earn $2.01 more per hour on average and certified CDAs stay with their employers for an average of eight years (DANB).
+According to the results of this survey, CDAs holding a certification credential through DANB earn just over $2 more per hour on average and certified CDAs stay with their employers for an average of eight years (DANB).

-Being in possession of professional certification also widens the range of employment opportunities for dental assistants since some dental clinics consider a certification credential to be a minimum job requirement.
+Having professional certification also widens the range of employment opportunities for dental assistants since some dental clinics consider a certification credential to be a minimum job requirement.

 Career Outlook for Dental Assistants

-Cccupational data shows that dental assisting is among the fast-growing careers in the United States.
+Occupational data shows that dental assisting is among the fast-growing careers in the United States.
 Due to the implementation of the Affordable Healthcare Act and other factors, more children and adults are accessing oral healthcare than before, which in turn is creating a demand for educated and trained dental assistants.

-If the current trends highlighted by the ADA prove to be true, as adults live longer, the need for clinical dental care and consumer-based oral health services will continue to increase.
+As adults live longer, the need for clinical dental care and consumer-based oral health services will continue to increase.
 As a result, job opportunities for highly qualified dental assistants are projected to remain in high demand.